ablotekar/oneD-fluid-simulation-code-fortran/README.md

 unmagnetized plasma system.
 The code is written in fortran and the python is used for data visualization.

+It is distributed under the open-source MIT license.

 This package has four codes which are used in the study of different coherent electric field structures in the different plasma environment.